 GHS BULLETIN

-PMX Features not shared by PM
+PMX features not shared by PM

 (New features not covered in the standard PM documentation)

-being supplied to GHS users who are interested in using these "Part Maker
+It is being supplied to GHS users who are interested in using these "Part Maker

-eXtensions".
+eXtensions."
 These features are described below.

-PMX Syntax Note
+Syntax Note

 The syntax rules in PMX are more stringent than in PM: